Charles Chapman (engineer): Early life

 He was born in Lancaster, Lancashire.
+He grew up at 'Ivy House' in Lancaster, the son of James Chapman.
+His parents moved to Dovercourt in Essex in 1925.

 He attended Lancaster Royal Grammar School.
 He served in the First World War as a lieutenant in the RNVR.
-He later gained a master's degree in engineering from the University of Liverpool.
+He later gained a master's degree in engineering from the University of Liverpool in July 1924.

 Career

 Petters

-In the 1920s he worked as personal assistant to Sir Ernest Petter, who owned Petters (Ipswich) Ltd. At this company he worked with Frank Perkins.
+In the 1920s he worked as personal assistant to Sir Ernest Petter, who owned Petters Ltd (Ipswich).
+At this company he worked with Frank Perkins.

 Perkins Engines

-On 7 June 1932 he jointly founded Perkins Engines in Peterborough (then in Northamptonshire) with Frank Perkins (engineer), who he first met in 1929.
+On 7 June 1932 he jointly founded Perkins Engines in Peterborough (then in Northamptonshire) with Frank Perkins, who he first met in 1929.
 Perkins Engines was created to build high speed diesel engines.
 Francis Arthur Perkins was the businessman, and Charles Chapman provided technical skill.

+When inventing his first engine, the difficulty was the ignition.
+This was overcome with a pintaux-type fuel injector, similar to a pintle injector.
+The pintaux injector has an additional hole in the side of the injector to introduce air.
+It first ran on 3 December 1932.
+He was the technical director of Perkins Engines.
+This first engine, in April 2009, won a IMechE Engineering Heritage Awards.

 During the Second World War, he designed the Perkins S6 marine diesel engine, which powered the Royal Navy's air-sea rescue craft.
 He also designed the T1 engine for boats, which was not made.
 He resigned from Perkins in November 1942.
 Frank Perkins died in 1967.

+In 1950s, his company was 'Compression Ignition Ltd', which made couplings, with a site at 104 The Green, in Twickenham, later known as Twiflex Couplings Ltd, which later made disc brakes and clutches, later a division of GKN in the 1980s.
+At one point Twiflex employed 900 people, but closed in the late 1980s.